1. DO YOUR GROCERY SHOPPING AT T&C AND HEEBS

 6. LEARN THE RIVERS

-Within a half hour or so you can be on the Madison, Yellowstone, Missouri, Jefferson or Gallatin rivers.
+Within a half-hour of Bozeman you can be on the Madison, Yellowstone, Missouri, Jefferson or Gallatin rivers.
 Learn where they are and what they are known for.
 A quick cheat sheet.
-The Madison-floating, Yellowstone and Jefferson-flyfishing, Gallatin-kayaking, Missouri-relaxing.
+The Madison - floating, Yellowstone and Jefferson - fly fishing, Gallatin - kayaking, Missouri - relaxing.

 7. PICK YOUR BREWERY OF CHOICE